 The voltage necessary to create a pinhole is dependent upon the dielectric strength characteristics of the material and the thickness of the material.
-The thicker the material, the higher the voltage necessary to overcome the dielectric strength of the material.
+The thicker the material, the higher the voltage that is necessary to overcome the dielectric strength of the material.
 The dielectric strength for HDPE is 510 V/mil.

-The Event
+The Incident

-A subcontractor for Memphis Light Gas and Water installed a 1" IPS PE service line.
-After installation, the service line was pressure tested and passed the pressure test.
+A subcontractor for Memphis Light, Gas and Water installed a 1-inch IPS PE service line.
+After installation, the service line was successfully pressure tested.
 It was stubbed for later connection to service.
 No gas flowed through the line.
 Two months later, a MLGW crew returned to connect the line to the service.
-After service was connected and the line was again pressure tested, this time, however, the line failed the pressure test.
+After service was connected. the line was again pressure tested, this time unsuccessfully.
 MLGW crews removed the PE pipe from the ground and performed a hydrostatic pressure test above ground.
-It failed the pressure test again above ground and demonstrated numerous pinhole leaks throughout the PE pipe.
+It failed that test as well and demonstrated numerous pinhole leaks throughout the PE pipe.
 Because of the failure, a claim was filed against the contractor for faulty installation.
-The contractor maintained there was nothing faulty in his installation.
+But the contractor insisted there was nothing faulty in the installation.

 MLGW has been in operation since 1939.
-As a municipal utility, MLGW furnishes 60 billion cubic feet of gas per year to its 305,000 gas customers.
-Therefore, MGLW crews are well experienced in handling PE pipe.
+As a municipal utility, MLGW furnishes 60 Bcf of natural gas annually to its 305,000 gas customers.
+Therefore, MGLW crews are well-experienced in handling PE pipe.